Sylvester (singer): 1978: Step II and disco success

 Both singles proved commercial hits both domestically and abroad, topping the American dance chart and breaking into the US pop charts.
 The album itself was also a success, being certified gold, and was described by Rolling Stone magazine as being "as good as disco gets".
 In his history of disco, Shapiro described "You Make Me Feel (Mighty Real)" as Sylvester's "greatest record", "the cornerstone of gay disco", and "an epochal record in disco history".
 Shapiro noted that Sylvester's work brought together elements from both of the main strands of disco; the "gospel/R&B tradition" and the "mechanical, piston-pumping beats" tradition, but that in doing so he went "way beyond either".
 Shapiro expressed the view that "Sylvester propelled his falsetto far above his natural range into the ether and rode machine rhythms that raced toward escape velocity, creating a new sonic lexicon powerful, camp, and otherworldly enough to articulate the exquisite bliss of disco's dance floor utopia".

 In both August and December 1978, Sylvester visited London, England to promote his music; he proved hugely popular in the city, performing at a number of different nightclubs and being mobbed by fans.
 It was while in the city that he filmed the music video for "You Make Me Feel (Mighty Real)".
-Back in the US, Sylvester began to appear on television shows to advertise his music, appearing on Dinah Shore, American Bandstand, Rock Concert, and The Merv Griffin Show.
+Back in the US, Sylvester began to appear on television shows to advertise his music, appearing on Dinah!, American Bandstand, Don Kirshner's Rock Concert, and The Merv Griffin Show.
 He also undertook a series of tours across the country, opening for both the Commodores and Chaka Khan, and performing alongside the O'Jays, War, and L.T.D.
 As a result, he earned a number of awards and performed at several award ceremonies.
 Through this developing public presence, Sylvester, alongside other visibly queer performers such as the Village People, helped to solidify the connection between disco and homosexuality within the public imagination; this however furthered the anti-disco sentiment among rock music fans which would emerge as the Disco Sucks movement.